 During the ‘Parish Notices’ segment of the meeting, Peter Cullen confirmed that he expected to be moving house imminently and so this was likely to be the last West Midlands meeting he would attend.
 As the only member with space at home to store the group’s layout ‘Bowleggett Manor’, it had been agreed that Peter would purchase the layout from the group and this has now happened. ‘‘Peter’s parting piqued a pack of Midlands modellers’’ – but he moves on to 009’s convivial countrywide community with our best wishes.

 Teas, coffees and biscuits were efficiently out-shopped by Tim Williams and Peter Cullen – thank you gentlemen.

 We meet at Moorfield Hall, Hartshill Road, Shard End, Birmingham, B34 6QX from 7.30 to 9.30pm on the second Monday of every month.
 There is a nominal charge of £3.00 to cover the costs of hall hire and refreshments.
-Our next meetings will be held on 13th November and 11th December 2017 and then 8th January 2018.
-That’ll be next year already.
-The shows must go on.
+Our next meetings will be held on 12th February, 12th March and 9th April 2018.

 If you have any queries, please contact Julien Webb at email@example.com